About Me

 Here's one of those mothers.

 And I know this well-appointed room too because I had breakfast in it one sunny morning 40-odd years ago.
 The father of the family asked me if I wanted margarine or butter on my toast, and I didn't know what the right answer was.
 We had margarine at home, though, so I guessed butter would probably be the more acceptable response.
-Wrong!
+W

 'Oh well, if you want to die of coronary arterial disease, that's your look-out,' he said, shoving the butter dish in my direction.